just-install/just-install/README.md

 ## Installation

-Run this command in a command prompt:
+Run this command in a command prompt, as Administrator:

 ```batch
 msiexec.exe /i http://go.just-install.it